 - V \$2000 pa

 - T 1 year with possibility of renewal

 - C Available to students who are accepted into a course of at least two years duration.
 Prospective applicants should have an outstanding ability in a particular sport and are expected to be an active member of a UNSW Sports Club.
-Apply directly to Sport and Recreation Section, PO Box 1, Kensington 2033.
+Apply directly to Sport and Recreation Section, The University of New South Wales, Kensington NSW 2052.